faastjs/faast.js/docs/12-contributing.md

 # Contributing to faast.js

 Thanks for your interest in contributing to faast.js!
-The information on this page will tell you how you can contribute and provides setup instructions for a development environment.
+The information on this page explains how to contribute, and provides setup instructions for a development environment to hack on faast.js.

-## Let's talk
+## Communication

 Sign up for our [Slack channel](https://join.slack.com/t/faastjs/shared_invite/enQtNTk0NTczMzI4NzQxLTA2MWU1NDA1ZjBkOTc3MTNkOGMzMDY0OWU1NGQ5MzM2NDY1YTJiZmNmODk4NzI0OWI1MzZhZDdiOTIzODNkOGY).
 If you're already signed up, [log in](https://faastjs.slack.com).

-Also check out the [`faast.js` tag on StackOverflow](https://stackoverflow.com/questions/tagged/faast.js)
+Also check out the [`faast.js` tag on StackOverflow](https://stackoverflow.com/questions/tagged/faast.js).

-## How you can contribute
+## How to contribute

 There are a many ways to contribute to faast.js: